Single-Stage Stellarator Optimization: Combining Coils with Fixed Boundary Equilibria: Introduction

 Our new method introduces a streamlined approach for combined plasma-coil optimization in stellarator design, which enables simultaneous optimization of both the physics and coil engineering objectives in a single stage.
 At the core of our new method is the principle of including both the plasma boundary shape and coil shapes in the optimization parameter space as degrees of freedom.
-At the same time, we introduce a quadratic flux \cite{Dewar1994} term in the objective function to ensure consistency between the two, similar to what is done in Ref. \cite{Giuliani2022a} using the near-axis expansion approach.
-We combine finite difference derivatives of the MHD equilibrium with analytic derivatives of the coils, resulting in a reduced number of finite difference steps.
+At the same time, we introduce a quadratic flux \cite{Dewar1994} term in the objective function to ensure consistency between the two, similar to what is done in Ref. \cite{Giuliani2022a} using the near-axis expansion approach{, i.e., obtaining the magnetic field equilibrium using an expansion at successive orders in the distance from the axis \cite{Garren1991,Landreman2018,Jorge2020}}. {The quadratic flux term, defined in \cref{eq:quadraticflux}, is the surface integral of the normal component of the magnetic field produced from the coils which is zero for the ideal equilibrium case.} We combine finite difference derivatives of the MHD equilibrium with analytic derivatives of the coils, resulting in a reduced number of finite difference steps.
 Additionally, our approach can be applied to equilibrium codes that do not yet have free boundary functionality, such as GVEC \cite{Maurer2020}, making it adaptable to a broad range of vacuum and finite plasma pressure stellarator equilibria.
 We note that, in this method, only one surface evaluation of the magnetic field from coils is required per optimization iteration, significantly reducing the computational time as opposed to methods that volumetrically evaluate the magnetic field such as the free-boundary version of the VMEC code \cite{Hirshman1983} where an mgrid file from the MAKEGRID code is needed.

 The paper is organized as follows.
 In \cref{sec:physics}, we provide an overview of the method and describe the numerical implementation and the codes used.
 In \cref{sec:convergence}, we verify our method by performing convergence studies on the optimization objective function and its gradients.
 The results of our approach when applied to quasisymmetric and quasi-isodynamic configurations are shown in \cref{sec:results}.
 The conclusions follow.